MicrosoftDocs/visualstudio-docs/docs/test/test-uwp-app-with-coded-ui-test.md

 The first step is to create a simple UWP app to run the test against.

-1. In Visual Studio, create a new project using the **Blank App (Universal Windows)** template for Visual C# or Visual Basic template.
+1. In Visual Studio, create a new project using the **Blank App (Universal Windows)** template for Visual C# or Visual Basic.

      ![Blank app Universal Windows template](../test/media/blank-uwp-app-template.png)